snitha99/Road-Accident-Report-/README.md

 - Objective: Complete the dashboard design for user-friendly interaction and presentation.

 - Design Cohesion: Ensured all elements of the dashboard were well-integrated and visually appealing.

+- Note: This is not a dynamic dashboard because I’m using the WPS basic version, which does not support slicers or the timeline feature.